This webpage contains affiliate links. See more details here.

 Continue reading for valuable insights on train travel, must-see attractions, and unique souvenirs to bring home.
 We'll also share some insider tips on avoiding the tourist crowds and maximizing your Florence experience.

-Should Florence capture your heart and you find yourself extending your stay, we highly recommend Casa di Chiara.
+Should Florence capture your heart and you find yourself extending your stay for a couple of days, we highly recommend Casa di Chiara.
 This charming and elegant apartment offers all the comforts of home - we're confident you'll absolutely love it!

 Taking a high-speed train is obviously the best option to get from Rome to Florence.
 You'll love modern and comfortable trains, that departs from both Termini Station and Tiburtina as early as 5:35am (the last one from Florence is around 10pm).